Ethanyyc/Plateplan/docs/presentation_script.md

 ---

 ## Slide 3 - Problem + Users
 "Our main users are students, busy home cooks, and families.
-The use case is simple: users save and manage their own recipes, assign them to breakfast, lunch, and dinner slots for each day, and then request AI suggestions for healthier choices.
+The use case is simple: users save and manage their own recipes, create a weekly meal plan, and then request AI suggestions for healthier choices.
 The key value is reducing planning friction while giving practical diet feedback, instead of only showing raw nutrition numbers."

 ---

 ## Slide 4 - App Features Overview
 "Before going into technical requirements, here is a quick feature walkthrough of the app.
 First, users have a personal recipe library where they can create, edit, delete, search, and organize recipes with ingredients, tags, and folders.
 Second, they can build a weekly plan by assigning recipes to breakfast, lunch, and dinner slots across seven days with drag-and-drop interactions.
-Third, they can request AI nutrition analysis for a recipe and AI diet suggestions for the full weekly plan."
+Third, they can request AI nutrition analysis for a single recipe and AI diet suggestions for the full weekly plan."

 ---